craig8196/the-river-protocol/PROTOCOL.md

 Try to re-resolve original connection information (maybe IP address changed).
 Notify user if server is just un-reachable.
 If valid reject found, then terminate connection.

+Pings are when the send address is checked.
+This allows connections to change networks or have disruptions in NAT traversal.

+So...
+If the connection receiver times out, then there should be an option to send a PING to the sender.
+Just in case the receiver's IP address changed.
+By default the connection should be either frozen or dropped.

 | Octets | Field |
 |:------ |:----- |